Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Linear Recurrent Neural Networks

-The edges of the graph represent the network connections.
-They are usually annotated with \emph{weights} which are compiled in the \emph{transition matrix} $W$.
+The edges of the directed graph represent the network connections.
+They are annotated with \emph{weights} which are compiled into the \emph{transition matrix} $W$ of size $N \times N$.
 An entry~$w_{ij}$ in row~$i$ and column~$j$ denotes the weight of the edge from neuron~$j$ to neuron~$i$.
 If there is no connection, then $w_{ij} = 0$.
 The transition matrix has the form